ibrahimthai/Clock/README.md

 ----------------------------------
 The source code is found under the folder: src -> clock.java

-To view .exe file, download MyClock.zip -> Extract it -> then run the .exe file
+To view .exe file, download MyClock.zip -> Extract it -> Then run the .exe file